cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 * `%` (modulo): remainder after division; `10 % 7` gives `3`.
 Defined both for integers and floating point numbers,
 * `%%` (positive modulo): like modulo, except when the divisor is positive and the dividend negative, still returns a positive number.

-Note: positive modulo is natively supported in Mindustry Logic 8 or higher.
-When the current target is smaller than `8`, the operator is compiled into three instructions.
+Note: the positive modulo operator (`%%`) is natively supported in Mindustry Logic 8 or higher.
+For targets preceding `8`, the operator is compiled into three instructions.

 ## Additive operators